mia-poore/HPC2_Practicals/README.md

 1. Compare this to the commands in `run_analysis.sh`.
 What commands aren't executed by the Snakefile?
 2. Execute the Snakefile with a dry run (`snakemake -n`) -- what error do you see?
 3. *something about using setup/make_config.sh to create config.
 Could we make it so that it doesn't run / there is an error they need to fix?*
+4. try submitting snakemake to hpc - look at previous hpc submission scripts and try to fix the parameters for snakemake.
-4. **final step to run snakemake pipeline on HPC -- need submission script for snakemake?**
+**final step to run snakemake pipeline on HPC -- need submission script for snakemake?**

+### 4. Update Git

+If you're making changes, consider raising an Issue in your forked github repository, creating a new branch, checking out that new branch and committing and pushing the changes there, then making a pull request.

+Update the README.md to explain how to run your pipeline in different environments.

+### 4. Extensions

+1. try submitting in tmux for longer running jobs
+2. **....**
 ----------------------------------------

-## Notes from meeting continued
+## Notes from meeting

-8. try running scripts / snakemake without submitting
-9. try submitting snakemake to hpc - look at previous hpc submission scripts and try to fix the parameters for snakemake.
-Note if you're making changes, consider raising an Issue in your forked github repository, creating a new branch, checking out that new branch and committing and pushing the changes there, then making a pull request.
-10. try submitting in tmux for longer running jobs
-11. Update the README.md to explain how to run your pipeline in different environments.
+Files needed:

+- Snakefile
+- script1.R
+- script2.sh
+- environment.yaml
+- slurm_config.json
+- data/input.csv

+Modules needed

+- mamba
+- git

+Additional points

+- ssh keys
+- .bashrc files
+- file permissions

-Formative
+## Formative

 1. Migrate current pipeline to run on HPC
 2. Can you parallelise the processing of the input files in a HPC batch array in this new pipeline configuration?
 Think about strategy here.
 How could `pre-pipeline-batching.R` help?